babylonlabs-io/cosmos-bsn-contracts/docs/ARCHITECTURE.md

 ### Cosmos BSN Side

-On the BSN side, the main contract is the `btc-staking` contract, which is responsible for managing the staking and unstaking of $BTC on the BSN.
+On the BSN side, the main contract is the `btc-staking` contract, which is responsible for managing the staking and unstaking of BTC on the BSN.
 It has the necessary information related to delegations of Bitcoin on the BSN.
 The `btc-staking` contract interacts with Babylon through the `babylon` smart contract, which is responsible for managing the communication between Babylon and the BSN over IBC.
 The `babylon-contract` contract is responsible for